kumbulanit/t-sql/tech company/untitled/Module 4/Lesson2_Querying_with_Inner_Joins.md

     SELECT ProjectID
     FROM Projects
     WHERE Priority = 'Critical'
-    AND Status = 'In Progress'
+    AND IsActive = 'In Progress'
 )
 ORDER BY p.ProjectName, e.LastName;
 ```